Skip to content

 C -->|Rejected + feedback| B

 The critic is a distinct agent role, not self-review.
-Using a different model creates genuine disagreement — the critic is not subject to the same blind spots as the planner.
-Research on the "self-correction blind spot" measured an average 64.5% blind-spot rate across 14 tested LLMs, where models failed to correct errors in their own outputs even while successfully correcting identical errors from external sources — evidence that same-model review inherits the producer's failure modes.
+A different model creates genuine disagreement, because the critic does not share the planner's blind spots.
+Research on the self-correction blind spot measured an average 64.5% blind-spot rate across 14 tested LLMs.
+The models failed to correct errors in their own outputs even while correcting identical errors from external sources.
+This shows that same-model review inherits the producer's failure modes.

 The pattern's value is timing.
-The evaluator-optimizer pattern applies a reviewer inside a generation loop — useful for iterative refinement.
-The critic agent applies review at the plan stage, before any tool calls or code changes execute.
+The evaluator-optimizer pattern applies a reviewer inside a generation loop, which helps with iterative refinement.
+The critic agent applies review at the plan stage, before any tool calls or code changes run.

 Plan-stage errors are cheap.
 A structurally flawed plan caught before execution costs one extra model call.
-The same error caught mid-execution requires rollback, re-planning, and re-execution — each of which re-incurs the token cost of the already-consumed steps.
+The same error caught mid-execution needs rollback, re-planning, and re-execution.
+Each of those re-incurs the token cost of the steps already run.

 Multi-step agentic plans amplify single errors.
-If step 3 of a 10-step plan assumes the wrong environment state, every subsequent step inherits that assumption.
-A critic that reviews the full plan detects cross-step inconsistencies that per-step review misses.
+If step 3 of a 10-step plan assumes the wrong environment state, every later step inherits that assumption.
+A critic that reviews the full plan finds cross-step inconsistencies that per-step review misses.

 The pattern pays off when:

-• Mistakes are expensive to reverse (destructive operations, external API calls, database writes)
+• Mistakes are expensive to reverse, such as destructive operations, external API calls, or database writes.

-• The primary model has a documented tendency to miss a specific class of error (e.g., environment assumptions, API contract mismatches)
+• The primary model has a documented tendency to miss a specific class of error, for example environment assumptions or API contract mismatches.

 Skip it when:

-Copilot CLI v1.0.18 (April 4, 2026) introduced an experimental critic agent that automatically reviews plans and complex implementations using a complementary model to catch errors early.
+Copilot CLI v1.0.18 (April 4, 2026) introduced an experimental critic agent.
+It automatically reviews plans and complex implementations with a complementary model to catch errors early.
 The feature is available in experimental mode for Claude models.

-The release does not describe how the complementary model is selected — whether it is a different vendor model, a different reasoning configuration, or a separate context.
-Operators should treat the specific routing as an implementation detail subject to change.
+The release does not describe how the complementary model is selected, whether a different vendor model, a different reasoning configuration, or a separate context.
+Treat the specific routing as an implementation detail that may change.

 Trade-offs